No-Bake Oatmeal Protein Balls | Easy Grab-and-Go Snack

 - Honey

-- Oatmeal – I like old-fashioned oats
+- Oatmeal — I like using old-fashioned oats.

 - Coconut flakes — use unsweetened for a lower-sugar snack

-- Flaxseed – you will need the ground flaxseed, or whole seeds can be ground in a coffee grinder
+- Flaxseed — You will need the ground flaxseed, or whole seeds can be ground in a coffee grinder.

 - Vital Proteins collagen peptides